sjoshiAI/sushi-sandwich-classifier/README.md

 # sushi-sandwich-classifier

+I've added detailed comments in the jupyter notebook also to showcase the reasoning.
 Data:
 402 Images of sandwich and 402 images of sushi.
 All images are of different sizes ranging from 199by199 to 1024by1024.